 Deir El Ahmar is known for its farming activities and produce.
 You can easily find locally made delicacies in the shops and cooperatives.

 Fawk el Gheim is located within 30-minute drive from Deir El Ahmar.
-The outdoor restaurant is open during the summer and offers delicious cuisine cooked by the ladies of Deir El Ahmar.
+The outdoor restaurant is open beginning of May until end of the summer and offers delicious cuisine cooked by the ladies of Deir El Ahmar.
 Find your way to the restaurant here or call +961 70 477999.

 The residents of Deir El Ahmar are extremely hospitable.
 It is not uncommon to be invited into their homes, even to spend the night.
 You can choose from the 30 guesthouses in the WADA Network.
 WADA, which stands for Women’s Association of Deir El Ahmar, is an NGO that promotes the role of women in rural development and welfare of society in the region around Deir El Ahmar.